128technology/docs/docs/config_vrf_route_leaking.md

 #### `address-family ipv4-vpn`

 `address-family ipv4-vpn` can only be specified for BGP neighbors in the default VRF.
 All the configuration elements under `address-family ipv4-vpn` are the same as under the existing `address-family ipv4-unicast` configuration element.
 When this address family is configured and the BGP neighbor router has an equivalent configuration, the VPN RIB routes will be exchanged with the neighbor.
-Additionally, the presence of this address family does influence the BGP service generation on the conductor: if this is a BGP-over-SVR neighbor, then the generated BGP service for this router will have additional access-policy entries to allow all VRF BGP speaker tenants of the neighbor router.

 #### `address-family ipv6-vpn`

 `address-family ipv6-vpn` can only be specified for BGP neighbors in the default VRF.
 All the configuration elements under `address-family ipv6-vpn` are the same as under the existing `address-family ipv4-unicast` configuration element.
 When this address family is configured and the BGP neighbor router has an equivalent configuration, the VPN RIB routes will be exchanged with the neighbor.
-Additionally, the presence of this address family does influence the BGP service generation on the conductor: if this is a BGP-over-SVR neighbor, then the generated BGP service for this router will have additional access-policy entries to allow all VRF BGP speaker tenants of the neighbor router.